 Greeks, Egyptians and other native cultures.

-This Montmorillonite Clay is considered a powerful, yet gentle detoxifier with an alkalinity of 8.5ph .
+This Bentonite Clay is considered a powerful, yet gentle detoxifier.
+Taken on a regular basis it cleanses and draws out toxins, metabolic wastes and pathogens from the body.
+It naturally detoxifies and revitalises the entire digestive tract.
+An alkalinity of 8.5ph greatly reduces yeast and fungus that thrive in an acidic environment, and thus strengthens the body's defences and improves energy levels.
 This clay is ultra pure, clean, allergen free and high in beneficial trace elements, making it the clay of choice for internal use.

 For general health maintenance take a heaped teaspoon (non metal) once a day in a glass and add spring water.
 Let rest for a few hours or overnight.
 Drink on a empty stomach.

 Take for a period of 3 weeks with a one week break after, continue this process for 3 months.